cowboysmall-apps/hid-ite8291r3-kmod/README.md

-# Kernel module for the ITE 8291 (rev 0.03) RGB keyboard backlight controller
+# RPM Package of the kernel module for the ITE 8291 (rev 0.03) RGB keyboard backlight controller

 | Package                 | Build Status                                                                                                                                                                                                                                                     |